-CBC faculty members are present at all lab activities to assist students and to closely monitor their progress on the developmental activities.
+CBC faculty members are present at all face-to-face lab activities to assist students and to closely monitor their progress on the developmental activities.
 Portions of labs require assigned computer courseware activities.
 Completion of the prescribed labs is required for all students enrolled in developmental mathematics and/or English/reading courses.